 Chapter 7 Bankruptcy Attorney

-Filing Chapter 7 bankruptcy allows you to obtain a discharge of debts such as credit card bills, lawsuit judgments, payday loans and hospital bills.
-At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, we are dedicated to helping our clients get the financial relief they need through the bankruptcy process.
-Our founding attorney, Paul Urich, has nearly 13 years of experience in bankruptcy law.
-Built on that experience, our firm proudly serves clients throughout central Florida, helping them rebuild their financial lives.
+Filing Chapter 7 bankruptcy is the most efficient way to achieve a discharge of your debts so you can get the fresh start you are looking for.
+At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, we are dedicated to helping our clients navigate the Chapter 7 process.
+Our founding attorney, Paul Urich, brings more than 13 years of bankruptcy to our practice and has a tremendous track record of helping individuals, families, and businesses rebuild their financial foundation.

 Who Can Qualify For Chapter 7 Bankruptcy?